expenture/Expense/README.md

 #### Synchronizer Management

-Synchronizers ("Syncers") does the auto expense logging.
-They are the bots that collect real-world transaction records _(such as credit card bills, banking websites, receipt emails, etc.)_ and write down transactions automatically.
+Synchronizers ("Syncers") syncs data from your bank accounts, card accounts or bills to transactions in this app automatically (i.e. does the auto expense logging for you).

-Synchronizers are service-oriented.
-A certain synchronizer type maintains transaction records coming from a specific bank, store, or other service.
-Some synchronizer manages accounts _(such as credit card bill syncer or bank log syncer)_, while some doesn't _(such as receipt email syncer)_.
+Synchronizers has different types, different types of syncers syncs data from different services.
+Some types of synchronizer manages accounts _(such as credit card syncer or bank account syncer)_, while some doesn't _(such as receipt email syncer, they conjectures the account that you paid form by the receipt, and create transactions on that existing account)_.

 > Note: To make email-receiving syncers to work, you'll need to configure inbound email receiving.
 See the [Inbound Email Receiving for Syncers](#inbound-email-receiving-for-syncers) section for further info.

-##### Get List of Available Syncer Types
+##### Listing Available Syncer Types

+Returns the available syncer types and their details in this app.

 ```http
 GET /synchronizers
 ```

-##### Get List of User's Syncers
+##### Listing User's Syncers

+Returns a list of syncers that the current authorised user has added.

 ```http
 GET /me/synchronizers